geobtaa/metadata/docs/recipes/py_arcgis_hub.md

 - Accrual Method: Automated retrieval
 - Accrual Periodicity: Weekly
-- Date Accessioned: The most recent date on which a record's *parent hub* was harvested. *Not necessarily* the most recent time the child record was confirmed to still exist during a harvest!
+- Date Accessioned: The most recent date on which a record's *parent hub* was harvested, *not necessarily* the most recent time the child record was confirmed to still exist during a harvest.
 - Date Retired: The most recent date on which a record was unpublished.
 - Endpoint Description: DCAT API
 - Endpoint URL: The DCAT 1.1 API feed URL of the parent Hub, which can be found by clicking the "Explore Feeds" link at the bottom of a Hub's homepage.
 Typically, this is the hub's main URL followed by "api/feed/dcat-us/1.1.json"